ranjith13119/CAP_AWS_KYMA/README.md

 # Getting Started

-Deploy SAP CAP to SAP CP, Kyma runtime using private AWS ECR image and github action
+## Deploy SAP CAP to SAP Cloud Plateform, Kyma runtime using Private AWS ECR image and github action

 It contains these folders and files, following our recommended project layout: